-I’m not usually inspired by the indulgent emails purporting to come from war widows or orphans domicile in Nigeria, Sierra Leone or the Congo.
+I’m not usually inspired by the indulgent emails purporting to come from war widows or orphans.
+Especially those who claim a domicile in Nigeria, Sierra Leone or the Congo.
 Typically they are mendacious and often very dangerous.
 Rarely funny.

 But the one that I received yesterday inspired a chuckle or two on account of a superb typo.